Eastle Marvin Brewer, 91, of Nyssa, Oregon, passed away Sunday, June 16,2019 at home with his Wife and Children by his side.

 Memorial Services will start at Noon, Saturday, June 22, 2019 followed by a Celebration of Life till 2:00 PM at the Nyssa Senior Center.

-To send flowers to the family of Eastle Brewer, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Eastle Brewer, please visit Tribute Store